toongeeprime/toongeeprime-theme/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A WordPress theme with options for customization, design and development flexibility
+A WordPress theme with options for customization, design and development flexibility.

 == Description ==